OmarAlaaeldein/Simple_Social_Network/README.md

     |- databases
     | |- db.js
     ```
-3. Run the schema file to create an instace of the database used in website.
+3. Run the schema file to create an instance of the database used in website.

     ```
     Simple_Social_Network